 In addition to the overall Performance Score and Grade, a separate score and grade for reading and mathematics is reported for schools containing K-8 grade levels.
-This score and grade consist of the achievement and growth results of the EOG English language arts/reading or EOG mathematics assessments administered in the school.
-Growth is calculated in EVAAS for reading and math, which uses the growth measure and its associated standard error to generate a separate index for reading and math.
-The reading and math indices are converted to a 100-point scale so they can be combined with the reading and math achievement scores to create the overall reading and math scores.
+This score and grade consist of the achievement and growth results of the EOG ELA/reading or EOG mathematics assessments administered in the school.
+Growth is calculated in EVAAS for ELA/reading and math, which uses the growth measure and its associated standard error to generate a separate index for ELA/reading and math.
+The reading and math indices are converted to a 100-point scale so they can be combined with the ELA/reading and math achievement scores to create the overall reading and math scores.
 These scores are 80% (.80) achievement and 20% (.20) growth.
-The same grade scale used for the overall performance grade is used for the reading and mathematics grades.
+The same grade scale used for the overall performance grade is used for the ELA/reading and math grades.

-With the growth for each performance grade (reading, mathematics, and overall school) not being common, it is not possible to add or to average the reading and mathematics performance grades for K-8 schools.
+With the growth for each performance grade (ELA/reading, math, and overall school) not being common, it is not possible to add or to average the ELA/reading and mathematics performance grades for K-8 schools.
 Each performance grade is an independent measure.

 Schools with no data available to calculate at least a School Achievement Score will not receive a School Performance Grade.
-An example would be K-2 schools.
-Additionally, alternative schools and other schools approved to use the Alternative Schools Accountability Model will not receive a School Performance Grade, but these schools may elect to do so starting in 2014-15.
+An example is K-2 schools.
+Additionally, alternative schools and other schools approved to use the Alternative Schools Accountability Model will not receive a School Performance Grade, but these schools can elect to do so by selecting Option A under the Alternative School's Accountability Model.